 As Laura tearfully said goodbye to her at our house and walked out the front door, Gigi became frantic, crying at the front window, looking for Laura in each room and in the backyard, panicked.

 She wouldn’t let us touch her.
-If you tried, she would begin violently shaking.
+If you tried, she'd begin violently shaking.

 We all sat down outside in the grass, holding a hand out so she could tentatively sniff it, then skitter away.
 A few of us got in a pet or two, but I remember thinking, wow, what happened to this poor dog?
 Is she going to be able to settle in here?

 Luckily, she seemed okay with our other small dog, Pierre, who is notoriously bossy.
-At least she had someone else around who spoke Dog.
+At least someone else spoke Dog.

 That first day, my husband and I hoped she’d come into the bedroom and feel more secure in the new dog bed we’d gotten her.
-But no. She wanted to stay on top of the back of the couch in the living room, where she could see down the short hill of our front yard onto the street.
+But no. She wanted to stay on the top of the couch in the living room, where she could see down the short hill of our front yard onto the street.

-I was awoken in the middle of the night by that old familiar feeling of maternal urgency, of vulnerable beings who needed tending in the house.
+I woke up in the middle of the night with that old familiar feeling of maternal urgency.
 I spoke softly to her as I entered the living room, trying to soothe her with my voice.
 She had moved down from her perch onto a pillow in the corner of the couch.

 I carefully sat down on the squishy armrest and whispered to her.
 What happened to you, sweet girl?
-It must have been really scary, huh?
+Must have been really scary, huh?
 But it’s okay, you’re safe here now.
 Everything’s going to be okay… You’ll see...

 I tentatively stroked the top of her head in the darkness, waiting for the shivering to start.
 But she was still and quiet.